iLVL-Key/FFXI/gearswap/readme.md

 <summary>SCH</summary>

+Version 1.3.2
+- Adjusted AutoSubCharge to no longer need the "fixes" implemented to prevent double activiation.
+- Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.

 Version 1.3.1
 -Fixed an issue where going into a cutscene would trigger the choose_set function and giving in-game "unable to equip" errors.